 Ellen Lloyd - AncientPages.com - Among native Americans, the Apotamkin is a dangerous sea creature that lurks along the coast of Passamaquoddy Bay between the U.S. state of Maine and the Canadian province of New Brunswick.

-The Apotamkin myth is told to children to teach them the importance of obedience and make them understand how dangerous it can be visiting some places on their own without parents.
+The Apotamkin myth is about teaching children the importance of obedience.
+They must understand how dangerous it can be to visit some places on their own without parents.

 Credit: Public Domain

 There are many different descriptions of this mythological sea monster.
 Sometimes it is said it to be a humanoid with red long hair and sharp teeth.
 In some stories, it is described as a wicked woman who once transformed into a giant sea serpent.
 On other occasions, the Apotamkin is described as a mermaid.

 The Apotamkin is also known under many different names such as Aputamkon, Appodumken, Appod’mk’n, Apodumken, Abbodumken, Apotampkin, Apotumk’n, Aboo-dom-k’n, Apotamkon, Apoatamkin, and Aboumk’n.

 The most important aspect of the Apotamkin myth is to convey an important message to children and convince them not to venture too close to dangerous bodies of water alone.
 Children are told that Apotamkim lies hidden in the Passamaquoddy Bay, and the sea creature will consume young children and other innocent victims dragging them down to its underwater realms.